U.S. Route 287 in Colorado: Route description

 Heading from the Oklahoma border, US 287 and US 385, upon entering the state, pass through Campo, and make an interchange with US 160 south of Springfield.
 In Lamar and Carlton, the highways split at an interchange with US 50, where US 287 continues north, this time concurrent with US 50.
 Just outside the town the highways make a sharp turn toward the west, and the road heading north is SH 196.
 South of Wiley, US 50 heads west, while US 287 turns north toward Wiley.
 East of Eads, Colorado US 287 turns toward the west again, briefly merging with SH 96.
 In Eads SH 96 continues west, while US 287 moves north.
 Just east of Kit Carson, US 287 again turns toward the west and merges with US 40.
 East of Limon, the two highways make two interchanges with I-70 before entering Limon.
 After a brief concurrency with US 24, the two highways merge with I-70.
 Near the outskirts of Aurora US 36 merges with the group of highways as well.

 Just past E-470, I-70 and US 36 split to follow a more northerly course, while US 287 and US 40 continue west into Downtown Denver on Colfax Avenue.
 The I-25, US 6, US 87, and US 85 interchange marks US 287's second junction with its parent route, US 87.
 Shortly thereafter, at a cloverleaf interchange with Federal Boulevard, SH 88 runs south, US 40 continues west, and US 287 turns north on Federal Boulevard.
 After crossing I-76 and then US 36 for a second time, US 287 turns west onto 120th Avenue where it overlaps SH 128.
-Just before meeting US 36 again in Broomfield, US 287 bends back to the north, leaving CO 128 to continues west.
+Just before meeting US 36 again in Broomfield, US 287 bends back to the north, leaving SH 128 to continue west.
 At Baseline Road in Lafayette, SH 7 joins US 287 for about a mile, before it splits to the west on Arapahoe Avenue towards Boulder.
 US 287 intersects SH 119 as it enters Longmont on the very busy Main Street, then intersects SH 66 at the north edge of town.
 The road bypasses Berthoud en route to Loveland, where US 287 splits into the pair of one-way streets.
 US 287 passes through Fort Collins on College Avenue, merging with SH 14 at Jefferson Street.
 On the edge of the mountains, SH 14 splits and heads west into Poudre Canyon, while US 287 continues north into Wyoming.

-The section of US 287 between Fort Collins, Colorado and Laramie, Wyoming carries very heavy truck traffic and was once considered dangerous.
+The section of US 287 between Fort Collins and Laramie, Wyoming, carries very heavy truck traffic and is regarded as quite dangerous.
+A 2023 Colorado Department of Transportation report found the highway has above-average crash rates, making the highway a good candidate for more safety improvements.
+The 30-mile section from north of Fort Collins to the Wyoming line has had 570 crashes, including 15 fatal wrecks since 2019, and at least 15 students from the University of Wyoming in Laramie have died on the road since 2000.